Open-World Task and Motion Planning via Vision-Language Model Generated Constraints: Appendix

 \subsubsection{\ours{} Constraint Generation Example Walkthrough}

-Below walk through a concrete example of generating both discrete and continuous constraints for the `Mug1' task.
+We walk through a concrete example of generating both discrete and continuous constraints for the `Mug1' task (Figure~\ref{fig:ravens-tasks}a), where the natural language goal is \(L\) = ``Setup the mug so it's upright, then put whatever object that fits inside of it".

-First, we prompt the model to generate discrete constraints given the task goal.
-It generates the following partial plan, along with language descriptions filled in for each action: \begin{speciallstlisting}[language=Python] ('Pick(mug)', 'grasp the mug securely to lift it from the table.') ('Place_Ontop(mug, table)', 'place the mug upright on the table to ensure it is stable.') ('Pick(fork)', 'grasp the fork securely to lift it from the table.') ('Place_Inside(fork, mug)', 'carefully place the fork inside the upright mug.') ('achieve_goal(mug, fork)', 'the goal is achieved when the mug is upright and the fork is inside it.') \end{speciallstlisting}
+First, we prompt the VLM to generate discrete constraints given the task goal.
+It generates the following partial plan, along with language descriptions filled in for each action:

-Next, we prompt the model to provide continuous constraints for the \texttt{achieve\_goal} operator at the end of the plan.
-This corresponds to providing continuous constraints that correspond to the task's goal description. \begin{speciallstlisting}[language=Python] Goal Check Functions: def goal_check0() -> bool: upright_mug = abs(mug.pose.roll) < 0.1 and abs(mug.pose.pitch) < 0.1 and abs(mug.pose.yaw) < 0.1 return upright_mug
+Next, we prompt the VLM to provide continuous constraints for the \texttt{achieve\_goal} operator at the end of the plan.
+This corresponds to providing continuous constraints that correspond to the task's goal description.